michael2012z/BitBible/markdown/KJV/files/Ps.md

 10. For he seeth that wise men die, likewise the fool and the brutish person perish, and leave their wealth to others.

-11. Their inward thought is, that their houses shall continue for ever, and their dwelling places to all generations; they call their lands after their own names.all…: Heb. generation and generation
+11. Their inward thought is, that their houses shall continue for ever, and their dwelling places to all generations; they call their lands after their own names.

 12. Nevertheless man being in honour abideth not: he is like the beasts that perish.

 13. This their way is their folly: yet their posterity approve their sayings.
-Selah.approve…: Heb. delight in their mouth
+Selah.

-14. Like sheep they are laid in the grave; death shall feed on them; and the upright shall have dominion over them in the morning; and their beauty shall consume in the grave from their dwelling.beauty: or, strengthin the grave from…: or, the grave being an habitation to every one of them
+14. Like sheep they are laid in the grave; death shall feed on them; and the upright shall have dominion over them in the morning; and their beauty shall consume in the grave from their dwelling.

 15. But God will redeem my soul from the power of the grave: for he shall receive me.
-Selah.power: Heb. handthe grave: or, hell
+Selah.

 16. Be not thou afraid when one is made rich, when the glory of his house is increased;

 17. For when he dieth he shall carry nothing away: his glory shall not descend after him.

-18. Though while he lived he blessed his soul: and men will praise thee, when thou doest well to thyself.while…: Heb. in his life
+18. Though while he lived he blessed his soul: and men will praise thee, when thou doest well to thyself.

-19. He shall go to the generation of his fathers; they shall never see light.He…: Heb.
-The soul shall
+19. He shall go to the generation of his fathers; they shall never see light.

 20. Man that is in honour, and understandeth not, is like the beasts that perish.

 ## Psalms 50

-1. A Psalm of Asaph.The mighty God, even the Lord, hath spoken, and called the earth from the rising of the sun unto the going down thereof.of…: or, for Asaph
+1. A Psalm of Asaph.The mighty God, even the Lord, hath spoken, and called the earth from the rising of the sun unto the going down thereof.

 2. Out of Zion, the perfection of beauty, God hath shined.